Wapity/TP_epu/README.md

-# TP Masterclass for Practical Deep Learning
+# TP Masterclass for Deep Learning